Developmental Education: An Introduction for Policymakers

 By Elizabeth Ganga, Amy Mazzariello, and Nikki Edgecombe | February 2018

-Developmental, or remedial, education courses are designed to develop the reading, writing, or math skills of students who are deemed—usually through standardized tests—underprepared for college-level courses.
+Developmental, or remedial, education courses are designed to develop the reading, writing, or math skills of students who are deemed underprepared for college-level courses.
 Offering these noncredit courses allows community colleges and less selective four-year colleges to open their doors to students who might otherwise be shut out of higher education.
-Millions of students—disproportionately students of color, adults, ﬁrst-generation students and those from low-income backgrounds—enroll in developmental education at two- and four-year colleges.
-They include students who did not receive an adequate academic foundation in high school and those who have been out of school for years and need a math or English refresher.
-Although colleges have offered developmental education programs for decades, state policymakers have begun to pay more attention to the growing data that show the weaknesses of developmental education and its impact on college completion, workforce development and equity goals.
+The millions of students who enroll in developmental education are disproportionately students of color, adults, first-generation students, and students from low-income backgrounds.
+Some did not receive an adequate academic foundation in high school, while others have been away from the classroom for years and need an English or math refresher.